noorkhokhar99/People-Detection-and-Tracking-in-Video-using-YOLOv8-and-DeepSORT-with-Left-to-Right-Counting/README.md

 <H1 align="center">
-People Detection and Tracking in Video using YOLOv8 and DeepSORT with Left to Right Counting"  </H1>
+People Detection and Tracking in Video using YOLOv8 and DeepSORT with Left to Right Counting  </H1>